void

 Labe (Elbe) in Hradec Králové, 14.10.2010

 Elbe features in Švejk's story from his time doing military service in 1912.
-He was accused of writing: "we'll shit on the war" on a wall by a munition dump.
-See also Terezín.
+He was accused of writing: "We'll shit on the war" on a wall by a munitions dump.
+When investigated by a military court (see Landgericht), he had to, among other things, write a brief description of the floods here to prove that the handwriting was not his.
+According to Švejk the flood happened on 29 July 1897.

 Background